by T.S. Eliot

 Almost every Essendon man could justifiably have been included in the best player list, whilst collectively the side was superior in pace, ground play and aerially.
 Their one real weakness was in kicking for goal, but the persistence of their attacks meant that this was not the disadvantage it might have been.
 Arguably the best of Essendon’s many fine performers was Justin McCarthy, whose marking and general play were consistently impressive.
 George Shorten and Jack Garden were not far behind McCarthy in effectiveness.

 Best for Fitzroy, and indeed arguably the most influential and impressive player afield, was “Goldie” Collins, while others to shine included Jimmy Freake, the game’s top goal kicker with 4, and talented defender Jim Tarbotten.

 Fitzroy’s days as the acknowledged principal force in Victorian football were numbered.
-By the time the club procured its eighth league premiership in 1944 that particular mantle had been assumed by Collingwood, which had won the flag on eleven occasions.
+By the time the club procured its eighth league premiership in 1944 that particular mantle had been assumed by Collingwood, which by then had won the flag on eleven occasions.

-Essendon, with their smaller players again to the fore, would go on to claim a second successive premiership in 1924, but after that the club would endure close to two decades in the doldrums before securing their seventh VFL lag in 1942.
+Essendon, with their smaller players again to the fore, would go on to claim a second successive premiership in 1924, but after that the club would endure close to two decades in the doldrums before securing their seventh VFL flag in 1942.

 John Worrall in “The Australasian”, 23/10/23, page 26.